Showing posts with label Issan Dorsey Roshi. Show all posts

 And now we come to Zen teachers who have acted badly or have been accused of misbehaving and the consequences of this misuse of sexuality for our young, newly formed communities.
 Given the small size of these communities, the different nature of the teaching and practice, and the different tone with regard to sexuality, I was surprised that the list of teachers is so long and continues to grow.

 The next two blogs that I chose, “Sex, Death, and Food,” and “Was Muktananda High-level Chicanery?” register as high-level disappointment.
-The conduct of both men, Katagiri Roshi and Swami Muktananda, were similar only in that they were discovered and made public when both men were dead.
+The conduct of both men, Katagiri Roshi and Swami Muktananda, was similar only in that they were discovered and made public when both men were dead.
 In Katagiri’s case, he had the reputation of a gifted teacher beyond reproach who had helped many people, including several friends, in the aftermath of Richard Baker Roshi’s departure from the San Francisco Zen Center.
-Katagiri assumed the public face of an ordinary immigrant mid-Westener who was also a Zen Master.
+Katagiri assumed the public face of an ordinary immigrant Midwesterner who was also a Zen Master.
 I heard story after story of something he said or did to help a student during challenging times.
 I talk about one interaction he had with Issan, who used what he learned till the day he died.
 Many others held up similar stories.
 After his extramarital affairs became public knowledge, however, a kind of convulsive reevaluation shook the entire community with roots at Page Street and Tassajara.
 With few exceptions, the reckoning was that the man’s insight outweighed any human failings.
 I did not have direct experience, and I felt that there were valid reasons to suspect the judgment of others.
 Besides, I wasn’t losing anything.
 I had no pony in the race.

 In the case of Baba Muktananda, his secret sexual activity involved a steady stream of young women, many underage.
 It was criminal and required the active participation of his inner circle to coordinate and hide the violation of his yogic vows from his vast following in India and the West.
 The aftermath was denial, and the focus shifted to one of his successors, the one who did not also use the power of his position for sexual gratification.
 The attempted justification from ardent supporters ran something like Satguru was not a lecher.
 He was trying to recast Brahmacharya for the West; cultural circumstances limited his freedom to act.
 That argument is self-serving and frankly stupid, but go ahead and sell your Siddha Yoga hogwash.
 I’m no longer in the market.